 READ MORE: Will primary residence conditions help stem numbers of second homes?

-Eastern Daily Press: Consultation is about to get under way over the neighbourhood plan for WellsRoger Arguile, a Wells town councillor who chaired the working party which drew up the town's neighbourhod plan, said: "Blakeney has gone through, Burnham Market has gone through and hopefully we'll do the same.
+Eastern Daily Press: Consultation is under way over the neighbourhood plan for WellsRoger Arguile, a Wells town councillor who chaired the working party which drew up the town's neighbourhod plan, said: "Blakeney has gone through, Burnham Market has gone through and hopefully we'll do the same.

 "The three plans have all majored on the importance of homes for local people and the problems that excessive numbers of second homes create."